 One common eligibility requirement involves working for the company for a certain amount of time.
 For example: If you're a full-time employee, you could have to work there for six months before you're allowed to contribute or receive an employer match.
 If you're a part-time employee, you may have to work an average of 20 hours per week or another minimum to be eligible.

-If you're eligible for an employer-offered 401(k), here's why it pays to participate.
+If you're eligible for a 401(k), here are four benefits of why it pays to participate.

 Many employers match a portion of your contributions via employee matching contributions, and some may even contribute money to your 401(k) whether you do or not in what are called non-elective contributions.
 To get the most out of your plan, get to know your employer's matching policy.